mindspore-ai/docs/docs/mindpandas/docs/source_en/index.rst

 Future Goals
 ----------------

 The initial version of MindPandas contains 100+ APIs，which can be divided into four classes, DataFrame, Series, GroupBy and Other.
-MindPandas will support more APIs and provide efficient data flow.
+MindPandas will support more APIs.

 Typical scenarios using MindPandas
 ---------------------------------------